Kandemark/VirtualMoneySystem/README.md

 ---

-> © 2025 [Your Name or Organization] — Designed for extensibility, security, and real-world readiness.
+> © 2025 Kandemark — Designed for extensibility, security, and real-world readiness.

 ## 🏁 Getting Started